gorkhadev/gorkha.dev/syllabus/ruby/section-two/cmd-args.md

 # Command Line Arguments in Ruby language

-As the name says itself `Command line arguments`, you can assume pretty correct that these might be the arguments you pass while running your Ruby programs as how we pass arguments to a method.
+As the name says itself `Command line arguments`, you can assume pretty correctly that these might be the arguments you pass while running your Ruby programs as how we pass arguments to a method.

 ```ruby
 $ ruby languages.rb Ruby C Python JavaScript